BTS are No. 1 act on Spotify Singapore 2021 chart, JJ Lin top local singer

-SINGAPORE - South Korean pop stars BTS retained their title as the top act among Spotify users in Singapore this year (2021).
+South Korean pop group BTS retained their title as the top act among Spotify users in Singapore this year.

 The K-pop boy band beat out Canadian singer Justin Bieber and American singer Taylor Swift, who came in second and third respectively.